Skvario/first_repo/README.md

 add text for new branch

-create a conflict by browser
+add conflict line with local text